dapplets/dapplet-docs/docs/ex02-state-machine.md

 Now let’s try to have the button change its appearance when clicked.

-The initial code for this example is here: [ex02-state-machine-exercise](https://github.com/dapplets/dapplet-template/tree/ex02-state-machine-exercise).
+Here is the initial code for this example: [ex02-state-machine-exercise](https://github.com/dapplets/dapplet-template/tree/ex02-state-machine-exercise).

 Here is `src/index.ts`: